 ATLAS, symbolic of strength and endurance in Greek mythology, is a Piper Trust program designed to increase the operational capacity and organizational resilience of select nonprofits in Maricopa County.
-Dr. Susan Kenny Stevens designed and developed ATLAS in partnership with Piper Trust.
+Dr. Susan Kenny Stevens, founder of the Nonprofit Lifecycles Institute, designed and developed ATLAS in partnership with Piper Trust.
 Dr. Stevens is a renowned expert on nonprofit capacity building and pioneered the nonprofit lifecycle framework.
 She holds a doctorate in organizational behavior and is the author of five books and numerous journal articles and case studies.
 ATLAS draws heavily on the principles in Nonprofit Lifecycles, Dr. Stevens’ award-winning book first published in 2001.

 ATLAS is a stage-based approach to building capacity and developing organizational resilience.
 The ATLAS framework considers that organizations at various stages of development have different capacity needs—this is known as the “life-cycle approach” to capacity building.
 For example governance, management, financial, and human resources systems present challenges requiring discretely different strategies at each stage of an organization’s development.
 Thus, the management challenges of start-ups will be different than those that are institutionally mature.